-While producing a podcast can theoretically be as simple as pressing record on your smartphone, the tricky part is how to best distribute what you’ve created?
+While producing a podcast can theoretically be as simple as pressing record on your smartphone, often the tricky part is how to best distribute what you’ve created.

 Because Apple is by far the most widely used app for podcasts in the market, you really need to ensure your podcast is available on Apple’s platform.

 As Libsyn‘s Rob Walch says, “If you don’t have an RSS feed and you’re not in iTunes, you are not a podcast.”
 Though that’s technically not true, of course, it’s what the majority of podcasters do.

 You can submit your podcast directly through Apple itself, which creates the all-important RSS feed on its platform.
 It’s a matter of following the steps Apple kindly provides.

 Not everyone uses Apple’s podcast app to listen to podcasts, though.
 You need to accommodate users of other smartphones, like Android, who listen to podcasts on different podcast apps, including Pocket Casts, Overcast, Podcast Addict, Podcast Republic, the list is endless.

 Many of these podcast apps simply grab the podcast’ RSS (Really Simple Syndication) feeds from the hundreds of thousands of podcasts on Apple.
 All the more reason to ensure your podcast is on Apple.